torigood/RefrigeApp/README.md

 A mobile application to recommend recipes based on refrigerator inventory, built with React Native and Firebase (Work in Progress).

 ## Overview
-Started in 2019–2020 and resumed in July 2025, RefrigeApp aims to simplify meal planning by suggesting recipes based on available ingredients, with plans for AI-powered image analysis to automate inventory tracking.
+Started in Sep 2023 - Nov 2023 and resumed in July 2025, RefrigeApp aims to simplify meal planning by suggesting recipes based on available ingredients, with plans for AI-powered image analysis to automate inventory tracking.

 ## Features
 - **Current**: